feliciadrey/Global-Life-Expectancy-Analysis/README.md

 ---

 ## Overview
-This project was developed for the **Data Mining & Visualization** course (2nd semester) and focuses on analyzing global life expectancy trends and their socioeconomic determinants.
+This project was developed for the **Data Mining & Visualization** course (2nd semester) group final project and focuses on analyzing global life expectancy trends and their socioeconomic determinants.
 The work combines in-depth statistical exploration, interactive visualizations, and clear communication of insights through a public-facing infographic.

 **Deliverables include:**
 - **EDA in R Markdown** – Trend analysis, factor correlations, and statistical summaries.